Skip to main content

 December 11, 2018

-People return to school for many reasons: to advance in their current career, increase job security, transition into a new industry, or achieve a long-held personal goal.
+People return to school for various reasons: to advance their career, enhance job security, transition to new industries, or achieve long-term goals.
 Whatever your motivation, the idea of returning to school may have you asking yourself questions like:

 • Can I really juggle the workload with my existing commitments and responsibilities?